 Injuries that occur on construction sites require a full and complete investigation.
 Many documents are generated such as incident or accident reports, OSHA investigatory reports, and Workers’ Compensation reports.
 There may also be video and photographs of the incident and the environment where the incident occurred.
 There are also equipment maintenance and inspection records as well as medical and police reports.
 The families of workers who have died and workers who have suffered serious and life-threatening injuries are often entitled to compensation for the physical injuries and emotional harm they experienced, as well as economic damages for loss of wages and benefits.

-The most important thing to do after any construction site accident is to contact an experienced attorney who is skilled and knowledgeable about construction site accidents.
+The most important thing to do after any construction site accident is to contact an experienced New York construction accident lawyer who is skilled and knowledgeable about construction site accidents.
 Your attorney will help you receive the compensation you deserve.
 Contact the lawyers at Finkelstein & Partners, LLP.
 We have been helping people just like you and we know exactly what to do.
 Contact us at 800-529-2676 or email email@example.com.

 Mr. Finkelstein is the Managing Partner of Finkelstein & Partners, LLP.
 He has become a noted consumer activist through his representation of injured individuals against corporate wrongdoers and irresponsible parties.

 An accomplished litigator, Mr. Finkelstein has represented Plaintiffs in wrongful death and catastrophic personal injury cases.
 He has successfully handled dozens of multi-million dollar cases.